vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 }
 ```

-Which will create the following configuration file.
+Which corresponds to the following configuration file:

 ```toml
 # /etc/vector/pipelines/pipeline.toml